 I know it sounds cheesy, but pizza really is my favorite food.
-It has endless possibilities and usually includes my favorite things: bread, tomatoes and cheese.
-And when you make your pizza dough from scratch, pizza is one of the cheapest dinners you can make.
+It has endless possibilities and usually includes my favorite things: bread, tomatoes, and cheese.
+And when you make your pizza crust from scratch, pizza is one of the cheapest dinners you can make.
 The best part?
-All of the ingredients for pizza dough are pantry staples, so you can make this whenever without planning ahead, AND it’s freezer-friendly so you can always have some stashed and ready to thaw on a moment’s notice.
+All of the ingredients for homemade pizza dough are pantry staples, so you can make this whenever without planning ahead.
+AND it’s freezer-friendly so you can always have some stashed and ready to thaw on a moment’s notice.

 While there are several styles of pizza dough out there in the world, this particular recipe is super simple and only includes: